Chart Color Schemes

 Point Cook - North East's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Point Cook - North East shows excellent health outcomes, particularly for younger age groups with low prevalence of common conditions.
+Point Cook - North East shows excellent health outcomes, notably for younger age groups with low prevalence of common conditions.

-Private health cover stands at approximately 51%, slightly lower than the SA2 average (~7,586 people).
-Asthma and mental health issues are most prevalent (6.9% and 5.9% respectively), with 77.3% reporting no medical ailments compared to Greater Melbourne's 79.2%.
-The area has a higher proportion of seniors aged 65+ at 10.8% (1,597 people) than Greater Melbourne's 8.3%.
-Health outcomes among seniors require more attention despite being above average.
+Private health cover stands at approximately 51% (~7,586 people), slightly below the SA2 average.
+Asthma and mental health issues are most prevalent, affecting 6.9% and 5.9% respectively.
+77.3% report no medical ailments, compared to Greater Melbourne's 79.2%.
+The area has 10.8% of residents aged 65 and over (1,597 people), higher than Greater Melbourne's 8.3%.
+Health outcomes among seniors are above average but require more attention than the broader population.

 Frequently Asked Questions - Health